 But we already have traits that can be negative, zero, or positive – think of Strong/Weak Will.
 So this doesn’t have to be seen as evil…

 b) Ditch any sort of HERO-like “+5 ST = +1d damage” scheme.
-This ease is one of the attractions of Log ST, true, but the scheme just doesn’t match GURPS.
+The ease of doing so is an attraction of Log ST, true, but the scheme just doesn’t match GURPS.
 Funny things happen when you use additive arithmetic on multiple occurences of log-based damage.
-And what the heck do we do with negative ST??
-Use negative damage?
+And what the heck do we do with negative ST?
+Use negative damage??

-Instead, use some sort of “+10 ST = x2 damage; -10 ST = x1/2 damage” scheme.
-It may require a damage table like we have now, but it meshes with GURPS (esp Vehicles) and works at any ST level.
+Instead, let’s some sort of “+10 ST = x2 damage; -10 ST = x1/2 damage” scheme.
+It may require a damage table like we have now, but it meshes with GURPS (especially Vehicles) and works at any ST level.